crewnew/cloud-services-backend/00-Lesson - Basics/README.md

 In the relationship examples above, we always had these "****_id" fields that referenced a column in another table.
 In our example, the `customer_id` column in the `orders` table is a Foreign Key (FK) column.

 The FK has M2O relationship to the `orders` table Primary Key (PK) column.
 The PK column is the column that uniquely identifies each row in the table.
 It is a good practice to always have the first column and call it `id`.
 In our example it is `integer` type that is the simplest and was standard at antique times.
 Today it is rather UUID (Universally Unique Identifier) that is used as PK and that looks something like this `5e8a48dc-a0f7-11ee-8c90-0242ac120002`.

+## One to One Relationships (O2O)

+Let's say we have two types of customers: regular customers and resellers.
+So for the most of the customers we do not need the information that resellers need so we don't want to keep the reseller information in the `users` or `customers` table.
+So we create a separate table for `resellers` for that purpose and store such data there.
+In that case we need O2O relationship between `customers` and `resellers` tables.
+Reselles table will have `customer_id` FK to the `customers` table PK in the same way we would have O2M relationship.
+The difference is that just one record can represent just one record in both tables.